Who are the Institutional Holders in Penn National Gaming Inc. (PENN)?

 The top institutional shareholder in the company is FMR, LLC with over 20.55 million shares valued at $1.78 billion.
 The investor’s holdings represent 13.13% of the PENN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 19.26 million shares valued at $1.66 billion to account for 12.31% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 13.87 million shares representing 8.86% and valued at over $1.2 billion, while BAMCO Inc. holds 7.28% of the shares totaling 11.39 million with a market value of $984.12 million.

-Penn National Gaming Inc. (NASDAQ: PENN) is 31.02% higher on its value in year-to-date trading and has touched a low of $7.16 and a high of $142.00 in the current 52-week trading range.
+Penn National Gaming Inc. (NASDAQ: PENN) is 25.91% higher on its value in year-to-date trading and has touched a low of $8.69 and a high of $142.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The PENN stock was last observed hovering at around $117.37 in the last trading session, with the day’s loss setting it -4.21% off its average median price target of $131.00 for the next 12 months.
-It is also 26.04% off the consensus price target high of $153.00 offered by 14 analysts, but current levels are -265.03% lower than the price target low of $31.00 for the same period.
+The PENN stock was last observed hovering at around $104.06 in the last trading session, with the day’s gains setting it 4.69% off its average median price target of $131.00 for the next 12 months.
+It is also 28.92% off the consensus price target high of $153.00 offered by 14 analysts, but current levels are -250.81% lower than the price target low of $31.00 for the same period.

 Penn National Gaming Inc. (PENN) Analyst Forecasts